 - Castor Oil packs

 Cervical mucous production naturally declines with hormonal changes as well.
 It is important to support healthy cervical mucous production over the age of 40.
-For women that have low or no cervical fluid, it is harder for the sperm to reach the vagina and beyond for conception.
+For women that have low or no cervical fluid, it is harder for the sperm to reach the awaiting egg for conception.

 Key tips for supporting cervical mucous production: